St4rG4t3/bresan.github.io/_posts/2016-06-07-learning-to-programming.md

 > “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of effort to write new code…[Therefore,] making it easy to read makes it easier to write” – Uncle Bob

-By the quote above, we can conclude that the best way to learn programming is by reading code.
+By the quote above, we can learn that the act of reading code has a giant paper on our journey to learn how to become better software developers.
 There are many communities of open source code with lots of projects ready to be read and have your contribution.
-One of most popular of these communities is [GitHub](http://github.com), a social platform focused on open source projects, which uses the Git versioning system (I'll be creating a post for it later).
+One of most popular of these communities is [GitHub](http://github.com), a social platform focused on open source projects, which uses the Git versioning system (I'll be creating a post explaining how it works later).

-The good point of look for open source projects is that many of these already an substantial volume of code, which will be pretty good for you, since in our everyday lives as programmers, it's pretty common to work on huge projects.
+The good point of read and contribute on open source projects is that many of these already an substantial volume of code, which will be pretty good for you, since in our everyday lives as programmers, it's pretty common to work on huge projects.

 ## Program!